kubernetes/enhancements/keps/sig-api-machinery/2885-server-side-unknown-field-validation/README.md

 supported).

-Long-term, we want to favor using out-of-tree solutions for client-side validation, though this idea is still in its infancy.

-The [kubeval](https://www.kubeval.com/) project is an example of an out-of-tree solution that does this, and we will look into expanding its support of open API to v3, and investigate whether it makes sense as a permanent solution to client-side validation.
+Long-term, we want to favor using out-of-tree solutions for client-side validation.
+The [kubeconform](https://github.com/yannh/kubeconform) project is an example of an out-of-tree solution that does this, and we recommend using this or similar tools to validate manifests offline going forward.

 ##### Aligning json and yaml errors